Cli4d/DPG-OS-CM-Open-Terms-Archive/.github/ISSUE_TEMPLATE/issues-to-fix-template.md

 REPLACE TEXT - [Any resources that can be linked to help solve this problem]

 ### Recommended Action Items
-- [ ] Rank the priority of this issue (You can use priority labels)
+- [ ] Add a priority label to this issue (OTA team)
+- [ ] Add a project label to this issue
+- [ ] Discuss with a Community Manager at Open Terms Archive
+- [ ] Discuss with the Open Terms Archive team
 - [ ] Make a new issue in the project repository
-- [ ] Discuss with the Open Terms Archive team
-- [ ] Discuss with a Community Manager at Open Terms Archive

 ### Potential solutions [draft]